facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 ### Reading Snapshots

 Snapshots are read-only with respect to atom state.
-They can be used to read atom state and evaluate selectors derived state.
+They can be used to read atom state and evaluate selectors' derived state.
 The `getPromise()` method can be used to wait for the evaluated value of asynchronous selectors, so you can see what the value would be based on the static atom state.

 ### Transforming Snapshots